UBC-MDS/horror_movies/README.md

 ## Project Proposal

-For this project, we are interested in a dataset consisting of information of a range of horror movies.
+For this project, we are interested in a dataset consisting of information on a range of horror movies.
 The original dataset was adopted from the [tidytuesday](https://github.com/rfordatascience/tidytuesday/blob/master/data/2022/2022-11-01/horror_movies.csv) repo.
 The link to access the data is [here](https://raw.githubusercontent.com/rfordatascience/tidytuesday/master/data/2022/2022-11-01/horror_movies.csv).

 We will conduct inferential research with the dataset to explore the correlation between certain attributes of the horror movies, such as between its ratings and its generated revenue, its budget and its generated revenue, etc.